knative/test-infra/ci/prow_setup.md

    (`us-central1, us-west1, us-east1, europe-west1, asia-east1`).
 This needs to
    be done manually and should get automatically approved once the request is submitted.
 For the reason, enter _Need more resources for running tests_.

-1. Edit [resources.yaml](./prow/boskos/resources.yaml) with the new projects.
-   Conveniently ready for cut-and-paste from the output file in the previous step.

 1. Get the commit reviewed.